lunasec-io/lunasec/docs/pages/legal/terms-of-service.md

-(i) Data Processing Addendum: If you are a paying subscriber to the Service, to the extent that LunaSec processes any Personal Information (as defined in the DPA) contained in User Content that is subject to the GDPR (as defined in the DPA), on your behalf, in the provision of the Service, the terms of the data processing addendum at http://www.refinery.io/dpa/ ("DPA"), which are hereby incorporated by reference, shall apply and the parties agree to comply with such terms.
+(i) Data Processing Addendum: If you are a paying subscriber to the Service, to the extent that LunaSec processes any Personal Information (as defined in the DPA) contained in User Content that is subject to the GDPR (as defined in the DPA), on your behalf, in the provision of the Service, the terms of the data processing addendum at http://www.lunasec.io/dpa/ or by request to contact@lunasec.io ("DPA"), which are hereby incorporated by reference, shall apply and the parties agree to comply with such terms.
 For the purposes of the Standard Contractual Clauses attached to the DPA, when you are the data exporter, your agreeing to these Terms of Service shall be treated as signing of the DPA, including, without limitation, the Standard Contractual Clauses and their Appendices.

 (j) Your Posts: The Site and Service include functionality that permits users to post content, images, audio files, text, sample code or other materials or works in a manner that is intended to be viewed by other users ("Your Posts"),